 THEREFORE (A1334 Conclused):

 Using the same faulty logic, as soon as you open the

 single use ink package it becomes exposed to air and

 is now unfit for use.
-It is even worse because it is

-needle unfit for use when opened?
 Is the open cup

 of wash water unfit?